Can cockroaches fly?

 • Travel: Cockroaches may fly to cover larger distances quickly when searching for food, water or shelter.

-How to identify flying cockroaches
+How to identify a flying cockroach

 How to manage flying cockroaches